sigstore/architecture-docs/sigstore-public-deployment-spec.md

 # Sigstore Public Deployment

 This document describes the technical and policy decisions for the public deployment of Sigstore, specifically focusing on the Fulcio and Rekor deployment for the public good instance.
 The [Spec: Fulcio](https://github.com/sigstore/architecture-docs/blob/main/fulcio-spec.md) and [Spec: Rekor](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit) documents leave many implementation choices, such as authentication and log entry formats, to the discretion of implementers.
-This document outlidetails the specific implementation choices made for Sigstore's public deployment that go beyond the requirements in the specification.
+This document describes the specific implementation choices made for Sigstore's public deployment that go beyond the requirements in the specification.
 Additionally, this document details the use of TUF for distributing roots of trust, and includes links to deployment respositories and resources.

 ## 1. Introduction